Reconstructing shared dynamics with a deep neural network: Methods

 where $x_i$ and $y_i$ are the sample points, $\mu_j$ are the sample means and the $\sigma_j$-s are the sample standard deviations.
 This coefficient describes the linear dependence between the two variables.

+We computed $r^2$ between $x(t)$ and the predicted values $\hat{x}(t)$ on the test set (Fig.\,\ref{fig:forecast}).
+We have chosen the model with the best performance to see the hidden activations on the validation set.

-We computed $r^2$ between $x(t)$ and the predicted values $\hat{x}(t)$, and also between $z(t-1)$ and the the output of the mapper network ($\hat{z}(t-1)$).
-We displayed these results on correlograms and on a time series plot (Fig.\,\ref{fig:forecast}--\ref{fig:reconstruct}).
+We also calculated the $r^2$ between the "true" hidden variable $z(t-1)$ and the the output of the mapper network ($\hat{z}(t-1)$) on the validation set.
+We displayed these results on a time series plot an on a correlogram (Fig.\,\ref{fig:reconstruct}).

 We also computed the reconstructed $z(t-1)$ values and the $r^2$ values for the not optimal models, and plotted the prediction performance against the reconstruction performance of the models (Fig.\,\ref{fig:mapmaco}).